 British nationals may access consular services at our diplomatic missions in neighbouring countries.

 Read our foreign travel checklist to help you plan for your trip abroad and stay safe while you’re there.

-The FCO travel advice helps you make your own decisions about foreign travel.
-Your safety is our main concern, but we can’t provide tailored advice for individual trips.
+The FCDO travel advice helps you make your own decisions about foreign travel.
+Your safety is our main concern, but we cannot provide tailored advice for individual trips.
 If you’re concerned about whether or not it’s safe for you to travel, you should read the travel advice for the country or territory you’re travelling to, together with information from other sources you’ve identified, before making your own decision on whether to travel.
 Only you can decide whether it’s safe for you to travel.

 Our crisis overseas page suggests additional things you can do before and during foreign travel to help you stay safe.

 If you wish to cancel or change travel arrangements that you’ve booked, you should contact your travel company.
 The question of refunds and cancellations is a matter for you and your travel company.
 Travel companies make their own decisions about whether or not to offer customers a refund.
 Many of them use our travel advice to help them reach these decisions, but we do not instruct travel companies on when they can or cannot offer a refund to their customers.

 For more information about your rights if you wish to cancel travel arrangements, visit the Citizen’s Advice Bureau website.
 For help resolving problems with a flight booking, visit the website of the Civil Aviation Authority.
 For questions about travel insurance, contact your insurance provider and if you’re not happy with their response, you can complain to the Financial Ombudsman Service.